Timeline widget

 • Time display—Choose a method for visualizing data:

 • Show current window—Only show data associated with each step.
-For example, you can show a hurricane's position every day for one month.
+For example, you can show a hurricane's positions for every day within a one-month span.
+The timeline will have a line that moves along the slider.
+The line represents the length of the window.

 • Default play speed—Choose a default play speed from five levels: Slowest, Slow, Medium, Fast, or Fastest.